carptain30/hello-world/README.md

 # hello-world
 This repository is for practicing github flow
-My name es is Luis Carlos and I am 28 years old.
+My name is Luis Carlos and I am 28 years old.
+And I have a beautifull girlfriend name Michelle López.